 Yes.
 Your foot and ankle specialist may recommend one of several different treatments and therapies aimed at reducing symptoms and treating the condition responsible for causing your peripheral neuropathy.
 This may include the use of medications to minimize pain and tingling, as well as nerve stimulation therapies.
 Limiting alcohol consumption and managing healthy blood glucose levels can also improve peripheral neuropathy in some patients.

 If you begin experiencing symptoms of peripheral neuropathy, do not hesitate to get medical care right away.
 Early diagnosis and treatment can help manage symptoms and prevent additional damage to the peripheral nerves.
-Contact our office today for more information about treatment of peripheral neuropathy in Las Vegas.
+Contact our office today for more information about treatment of peripheral neuropathy in Hawaii.